HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Network results and performance

-A comparison of the performance to other modeling networks is difficult given the discrepancy in assumptions. \citet{hezaveh17}, who originally came up with this novel idea, presented a network to predict $e_\text{x}$, $e_\text{y}$, and $\theta_\text{E}$ of an SIE profile for HST-like images after lens light subtraction to demonstrate the feasibility. \citet{levasseur17} further included uncertainty predictions and an external shear component.
-Similar to that, \citet{pearson21} presented a network to predict $e_\text{x}$, $e_\text{y}$, and $\theta_\text{E}$ of an SIE profile for mock images with $0.1\arcsec$ resolution in preparation for the Euclid space mission.
-Additionally, they included error estimations inspired by \citet{levasseur17} and explored the opportunity of a hybrid code by combining their network with \Pyautolens \, \citep{nightingale18}, a fully automated non-machine-learning-based modeling software, for further refinement of the parameter predictions.
+A comparison of the performance to other modeling networks is difficult given the discrepancy in assumptions. \citet{hezaveh17}, who originally proposed this novel idea, presented a network to predict $e_\text{x}$, $e_\text{y}$, and $\theta_\text{E}$ of an SIE profile for HST-like images after lens-light subtraction to demonstrate the feasibility. \citet{levasseur17} further included uncertainty predictions and an external shear component.
+Similarly, \citet{pearson21} presented a network to predict $e_\text{x}$, $e_\text{y}$, and $\theta_\text{E}$ of an SIE profile for mock images with $0.1\arcsec$ resolution in preparation for the Euclid space mission.
+These authors also included error estimations inspired by \citet{levasseur17} and explored the opportunity of a hybrid code by combining their network with \Pyautolens \, \citep{nightingale18}, a fully automated nonmachine-learning-based modeling software, for further refinement of the parameter predictions.
 The difference in image resolution, number of filters, and the quality of the training and test data makes a comparison difficult.
 Moreover, the different number of predicted parameters complicates the comparison given the degeneracies between the different parameters of a given lensing system.
 The closest work in terms of image quality and number of filters was presented by \citet{pearson19}, who considered CNNs to predict $e_\text{x}$, $e_\text{y}$, and $\theta_{E}$ of an SIE profile for Euclid, LSST $r$-band, and LSST $gri$-band data.
-The latter is the best match to our networks, and as already mentioned in \citetalias{schuldt21a}, comparable inperformance.
-There is also currently a lot of effort spent on automated modeling without machine learning \citep[e.g.,][]{nightingale18, nightingale21b, rojas21, savary21, ertl22, etherington22, gu22, schmidt22}, which typically performs better than neural networks but has significantly longer run time of hours to days.
+The latter is the best match to our networks, and is comparable in performance, as mentioned in \citetalias{schuldt21a}.
+There is also currently a lot of work going into automated modeling without machine learning \citep[e.g.,][]{nightingale18, nightingale21b, rojas22, savary22, ertl22, etherington22, gu22, schmidt23}, which typically performs better than neural networks but requires significantly longer run times of hours to days.
 We refer to \citet{schuldt22b} for a direct comparison between the network presented here and traditionally obtained models for real HSC lenses.

 \FloatBarrier